HY TAROT CARDS? How can tarot cards possibly be relevant in the twenty first century?

 The same is true for tarot.

-In this way tarot can be very relatable and is exceedingly relevant.
+In this way tarot is as relatable as Jospeh Campbell's monomyth.
+Tarot is exceedingly relevant.

 It’s interesting to apply theory to film, right?
 I've made clear the universal connection that Hollywood and myth have with Joseph Campbell’s archetypes (the “monomyth”).
 Likewise, the twenty two “Major Arcana” from the Builders Of The Adytum tarot deck are a host of possible archetypes or theories applicable to just about anyone or to any protagonist from any story, whether real or fictional.